AimRT/AimRT/document/sphinx-en/tutorials/quick_start/helloworld_py.md

 ## STEP4: Launch and Test

-Copy both the Python script `helloworld_app.py` and configuration file `helloworld_cfg.yaml` to a directory, then execute the following command to run the script and observe the output logs:
+Copy both the Python script `helloworld_app.py` and the configuration file `helloworld_cfg.yaml` into the same directory, then execute the following command to run the script and observe the printed logs:
 ```shell
 python3 ./helloworld_app.py --cfg_file_path=./helloworld_cfg.yaml
 ```